 At the time the article was created Prashant Mudgal had no recorded disclosures.View Prashant Mudgal's current disclosures

-Hydroxyapatite crystal deposition disease (HADD) is a disease of uncertain etiology characterized by periarticular and intra-articular deposition of hydroxyapatite (HA) crystals.
+Hydroxyapatite crystal deposition disease (HADD) or calcium apatite deposition disease (CADD) is a disease of uncertain etiology characterized by periarticular and intra-articular calcium deposits.

 The shoulder is the most frequently involved site with classic calcific tendinitis presentation.

 Calcium apatite crystal deposition disease is most commonly found in middle-aged individuals.

 Localized pain is one of the primary manifestations of the disease, associated with swelling, tenderness, and variable limitation of joint motion.
 Often asymptomatic.

 The exact etiology has not been described; however, it is believed that calcific deposits begin to accumulate in damaged tendons (secondary to trauma) via fibrocartilaginous metaplasia 6.

 The disease is characterized by calcific crystal deposition in the periarticular soft tissues, especially in the tendons (best recognized as calcific tendinitis).